 The model 2 uses one UV-200 for a detector and two UV-201 tubes for two stage amplifier.

-There are no known factory made 3975's (model 4) in existence.
-The photos are of a working replica.
+There are few factory made 3975's (model 4) in existence.
 The tube shades on the amplifer tubes are genuine Atwater Kent manufactured ones.

 The radio consists of a variocoupler, variometer, detector tube and two tube amplifier.